InfiniteOracles/DropCloud/README.md

 2. If the file is password protected and you need raw access, use `/{YOUR_ID}/raw?password={YOUR_PASSWORD}`.

 ## Disclaimer
-We are not responsible for any data loss resulting from guessed passwords, losing your text file ID, or any other circumstances.
+-We are not responsible for any data loss resulting from guessed passwords, losing your text file ID, or any other circumstances.
 We will neither view, steal, nor delete your files.
 They are permanent unless removal is necessary, such as in the case of a malicious file link.
+- **Privacy**: We do not collect or view your pastes.
+However, these pastes can be viewed by anyone with the unique URL.
+Do not paste private information unless you use a strong password.
+- **Credit**: If you host DropCloud publicly, you must credit the original GitHub repository.
+You don't need to keep the GitHub button, but a link to the GitHub profile is required somewhere on your site.